ugbodagadave/Esther/memory-bank/projectbrief.md

 # Project Brief: Esther - The OKX DEX AI Agent

 ## 1. Project Vision
 To create Esther, a sophisticated AI Agent operating on Telegram.
-Esther will simplify decentralized trading on the OKX DEX by providing a conversational interface, intelligent market analysis, and personalized portfolio management, making DeFi accessible to a global audience.
+Esther will simplify decentralized trading by integrating with the OKX DEX aggregator, providing a conversational interface, intelligent market analysis, and personalized portfolio management, making DeFi accessible to a global audience.

 ## 2. Core Problem
 Decentralized exchanges (DEXs) are powerful but often complex and intimidating for many users.
 The core problems Esther aims to solve are: